kimpardo7/GlowGirl.Ai/README.md

 GlowGirl.AI is a web application designed to help girls discover what truly makes them glow.
 Through interactive quizzes and personalized analysis, users can find clothing, hairstyles, and makeup that suit their natural features.

-## ✨ Cutie Features ✨
+## ✨ Core Features ✨

-- **💁‍♀️ MAKEUP REMOVER (Reviews)**: A review system for users to share honest feedback on quizzes, suggestions, and analysis results.
+- **MAKEUP REMOVER (Reviews)**: A review system for users to share honest feedback on quizzes, suggestions, and analysis results.
-- **💄 MAKEUP (Suggestions & Feature Requests)**: A space for users to suggest new features, quizzes, or improvements.
+- **MAKEUP (Suggestions & Feature Requests)**: A space for users to suggest new features, quizzes, or improvements.
-- **🧴 SKINCARE (Issues & Bug Reports)**: A system for reporting bugs or issues with the application.
+- **SKINCARE (Issues & Bug Reports)**: A system for reporting bugs or issues with the application.

 ## Style & Beauty Analysis Tools